-- Montgomery College shall ensure that adequate emergency equipment is available in all laboratories and inspected periodically to ensure that it is functioning properly.
+- 1. Montgomery College shall ensure that adequate emergency equipment is available in all laboratories and inspected periodically to ensure that it is functioning properly.
 All employees working in the laboratories shall be properly trained in the use of each piece of safety equipment. - 2.
 Emergency equipment that should be available include: - a.
-Eyewash station - Each eyewash station will be capable of supplying a continuous flow of aerated, tepid, potable water to both eyes for at least 15 minutes.
+Eyewash station - i.
+Each eyewash station will be capable of supplying a continuous flow of aerated, tepid, potable water to both eyes for at least 15 minutes.
 The valve must be able to remain in the open position without the need to hold the valve.
-(ANSI Z358.1 1990) - ii.
-Eyewash stations shall be located so they will be accessible within 10 seconds (ANSIZ358.1-1990)
+(ANSI Z358.1 - 1990)

-- iii.
-The lab manager or appointed staff shall be responsible for monthly testing of the eyewash stations on the third floor of science center and the eyewash in the chemical storage area of the first floor of science center.
+- ii.
+Eyewash stations shall be located so they will be accessible within 10 seconds (ANSIZ358.1-1990) - iii.
+The Lab Coordinator or appointed staff shall be responsible for weekly testing of the eyewash stations (SN 300, 302, 304) on the third floor of Science North and the eyewash in the chemical prep/storage area (SN 301).
 Eyewash stations will be tagged following each inspection showing the date, inspector and results. - b.
 Fire extinguisher of appropriate type - Multipurpose fire extinguishers shall be available in each laboratory.
 A multipurpose, ABC, fire extinguisher that is available in all MC Chemistry labs can be used on all fires EXCEPT for class D fires.
 Extinguishers shall be visually checked monthly and inspected and tested annually. - ii.
 MC facilities shall be responsible for arranging annual testing of the fire extinguishers on the third floor of the Science center - c.
 Safety Shower - Safety showers shall be capable of supplying a continuous flow of tepid potable water for at least 15 minutes.
-The shower shall have a quick - opening valve requiring manual closing.
+The shower shall have a quick-opening valve requiring manual closing.
 (ANSI Z358.1 - 1990) - ii.
-Safety showers shall be located so they will be accessible within 10 seconds (ANSIZ358.1-1990) - iii.
-The lab manager or appointed staff shall be responsible for monthly testing of the safety showers on the third floor of science center and the safety showers in the chemical storage area of the first floor of science center.
-Safety showers will be tagged following each inspection showing the date, inspector and results. - d.
+Safety showers shall be located so they will be accessible within 10 seconds (ANSI Z358.1-1990) - iii.
+The Facility and/or Lab Coordinator or appointed staff shall be responsible for monthly testing of the safety showers on the third floor of Science North building (SN 300, 302, 304) and the safety showers in the prep/chemical storage area (SN 301).
+Safety showers will be tagged following each inspection showing the date, inspector, and results. - d.
 Emergency telephone - A telephone shall be readily available everywhere chemicals are stored or used.
 A current list of emergency phone numbers will be posted next to each phone. - e.
-Spill control - i.
+Spill control i.
 All laboratories in which hazardous substances are being used shall have a spill control kit tailored to meet the labs potential risk associated with the materials being used.
-If there is no immediate danger to students or employees, containment can be managed by spill pillows, towels, rolls, inert absorbents, neutralizing agents or other devices.
+If there is no immediate danger to students or employees, containment can be managed by spill pillows, towels, rolls, inert absorbents, neutralizing agents, or other devices.